Skip to main content

 TOEFL (Test of English as a Foreign Language)

-Official TOEFL scores are required of all applicants who have not earned a baccalaureate degree or graduate degree from a regionally-accredited U.S. or Canadian college or university, regardless of the official language of the country in which the education took place or the predominant language of the degree-granting institution.
-Minimum scores are listed below.
+Official TOEFL scores are required of all applicants who have not earned (or who are not in the process of earning) a baccalaureate degree or graduate degree from a regionally-accredited U.S. or Canadian college or university, regardless of the official language of the country in which the education took place or the predominant language of the degree-granting institution.
+Minimum required scores are listed below.

 Results from the TOEFL Essentials Test or IELTS cannot be used in fulfillment of the TOEFL requirement.